 ● Harvick has now led 11,356 laps since joining SHR in 2014.
 He has led 15,781 laps in his entire NASCAR Cup Series career.

 ● Larson won the Season Finale 500 to score his 16th career NASCAR Cup Series victory, his series-high 10th of the season and his first at Phoenix.
 His margin over second-place Martin Truex Jr., was .398 of a second.

 ● Larson earned his first NASCAR Cup Series championship by virtue of his win.
 He is the 35th different driver to win the series title.

 ● There were nine caution periods for a total of 51 laps.

 ● Only 24 of the 39 drivers in the Season Finale 500 finished on the lead lap.

-The 2022 season begins with a non-points exhibition race Feb.
+The 2022 season begins with the non-points Busch Clash on Feb.
 6 at the Los Angeles Memorial Coliseum before kicking off its 36-race slate of points-paying events with the 64th Daytona 500 on Feb.
 20 at Daytona (Fla.)
 International Speedway.
-FS1 will broadcast the Busch Clash at the Coliseum, and FOX will broadcast the Daytona 500.
+FS1 will broadcast the Busch Clash at the Coliseum and FOX will broadcast the Daytona 500.
 Each event will be live and can also be heard on SiriusXM NASCAR Radio.